lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 02 Kotlin + gRPC - Enhance Protobuf schema design with Optional, Repeated, Maps, Enums, Oneof and backwards compatibility.md

 	// Field was not set
 }`
 ```
-This is particularly useful for implementing update operations where presence matters — for instance, distinguishing between *"remove the content"* and *"leave it unchanged"*.
+This is particularly useful for implementing update operations where presence matters — for instance, distinguishing between *"remove the content"* (or change it to zero) and *"leave it unchanged"*.

-## Wrapper types: presence for scalars
+### Wrapper types: presence for scalars

-Protobuf < 3.15 doesn'    t support presence tracking on primitive fields (like `int32`, `bool`, etc.) by default.
-To track presence for those, you can use **Google'    s wrapper types**, which wrap a primitive inside a message.
+Protobuf < 3.15 doesn't support presence tracking on primitive fields (like `int32`, `bool`, etc.) by default.
+To track presence for those, you can use **Google's wrapper types**, which wrap a primitive inside a message.

-Here'    s how you define them:
+Here's how you define them:

 ```protobuf
 import "google/protobuf/wrappers.proto";